Here are the history-making LGBTQ officials in the Biden administration

 Rachel Levine

-Levine has served since 2021 as an assistant secretary for health in the Department of Health and Human Services, becoming the first openly transgender four-star officer in the public health corps, or across the uniformed services of the military.
+Levine has served as an assistant secretary for health in the Department of Health and Human Services since 2021, the first openly transgender four-star officer in the public health corps or across the uniformed services of the military.

 Levine was previously health secretary in Pennsylvania.
 She was confirmed by the Senate in March 2021 for her assistant secretary role, on a mostly party line vote of 52-48.
 Republican Sens.
 Susan Collins (Maine) and Lisa Murkowski (Alaska) supported her nomination.